whiprandolph/bestseller/Previous Part 3 - The Deepest Revolution/14 - The Deepest Revolution.md

 Christian missionaries have traveled the world ostensibly to share Jesus' wisdom, but they commonly have spread shame and sexism and they have equated pleasure and sin -- unlike Jesus Christ.
 For centuries, missionaries have urged people to hoard wealth -- unlike Jesus Christ, who urged his followers to give away their wealth.
 Wherever obedient Christians have gone, they've spread dictatorships where a few people dictate the laws and the rest submissively obey -- unlike their revolutionary spiritual leader Jesus Christ, who opposed the Roman dictatorship he lived in.

-As long as people embrace submissive obedience, crushing their own dignity, this sort of deep confusion will remain.
+As long as people embrace submissive obedience, this sort of deep confusion will remain.
 Once people embrace submissive obedience, there is no room for deep wisdom.
 People will seek freedom not knowing what it's like and discover new forms of tyranny instead.

 This deep confusion is both ancient and modern.